Beauvoir (Biloxi, Mississippi): Restoration – buildings

-Since thousands of homes in Mississippi were damaged or destroyed during Hurricane Katrina, construction work was diverted to all disaster areas of the state.
+Since thousands of homes in Mississippi were damaged or destroyed during Hurricane Katrina, construction work was diverted to all state disaster areas.
 Restoration of Beauvoir proceeded slowly.
-However, as it is a U.S. National Historic Landmark, Federal Emergency Management Agency (FEMA) officials approved Federal support to the repair and rebuilding of the Beauvoir complex.
+However, as it is a U.S. National Historic Landmark, Federal Emergency Management Agency (FEMA) officials approved Federal support for the repair and rebuilding of the Beauvoir complex.

-With the financial assistance of various federal, state, private organizations and individual contributions, restoring Beauvoir Mansion started in early 2006.
-On June 3, 2008, also Jefferson Davis' 200th Birthday, Beauvoir Mansion had been fully restored and reopened for public tours.
-The mansion was restored to the original condition of when President and Varina Davis lived there.
+With various federal, state, and private organizations' financial assistance and individual contributions, restoring Beauvoir Mansion started in early 2006.
+On June 3, 2008, Jefferson Davis' 200th Birthday, Beauvoir Mansion was fully restored and reopened for public tours.
+The mansion was restored to its original condition when Jefferson and Varina Davis lived there.

-In the winter of 2009, President Davis's personal library and the Hayes's cottage had been rebuilt and were open for public tours.
+In the winter of 2009, Davis's library and Hayes's cottage were rebuilt and open for public tours.

-The new Jefferson Davis Presidential Library and Museum opened in June 2013.
+The Jefferson Davis Presidential Library and Museum opened in June 2013.
 Many artifacts were recovered and were restored or repaired from the damage caused by Hurricane Katrina.

-In addition to the Presidential Library, the historic kitchen, located behind the Beauvoir mansion, was reconstructed.
+In addition to the Presidential Library, the historic kitchen behind the Beauvoir mansion was reconstructed.

-Funding for renovation included $17.2 million from state and federal sources.
+Funding for the renovation included $17.2 million from state and federal sources.

 Restoration – collections

 About 60% of the collections are estimated to be salvageable.
-Prior to Katrina, the Jefferson Davis Presidential Library maintained a collection of 12,000 books on United States history, southern history, and history of the American Civil War.
-The library also maintained collections of photographs, personal letters, manuscripts, envelopes, postcards, newspaper clippings, records of Confederate heritage organizations such as the United Confederate Veterans and the Sons of Confederate Veterans, and records from the Veterans home that once was present on the grounds.
-Most of these records survived, except for those on display in the two museums.
+Before Katrina, the Jefferson Davis Presidential Library maintained a collection of 12,000 books on United States history, southern history, and history of the American Civil War.
+The library also maintained collections of photographs, personal letters, manuscripts, envelopes, postcards, newspaper clippings, records of Confederate heritage organizations such as the United Confederate Veterans and the Sons of Confederate Veterans, and records from the veterans home that once was present on the grounds.
+Most of these records survived except those on display in the two museums.

 Civilian volunteers and the Mississippi Army National Guard assisted with salvage.
 Unfortunately, the room storing much of the authentic china and artifacts was adjacent to the gift shop, with replicas of the originals.
 Both rooms were destroyed, so sifting through the debris and identifying the genuine relics was very difficult.